Video Players

 -d "url=https://render.impossible.io/v2/render/${TOKEN}.mp4"

 Wistia will fetch the video from the render URL and host it on their platform, giving you access to their analytics, heatmaps, and embed tools.
+You can also pass a direct URL instead of the token-based URL.

 Vimeo